-Here we go again: another film set in Conjuring Universe.
-At the end of Annabelle: The Creation, viewers were teased about a solo film about the demonic entity known as Valek the Demonic Nun who first frightened audiences in The Conjuring 2.
+Here we go again: another film set in The Conjuring Universe.
+At the end of Annabelle: Creation, viewers were teased about a solo film about the demonic entity known as Valak the Demonic Nun who first frightened audiences in The Conjuring 2.
 Now it’s finally here.
 And just like the previous Conjuring Spin-offs, it received less than stellar reviews.
-Most of the criticism was regarding its weak narrative and its use of tired jump-scares.
+Most of the criticism was regarding its weak narrative and its use of tired jump scares.
 Being the everlasting contrarian, the man who famously gave the Puppet Master reboot a rave review, perhaps I’ll have a different view about this film (spoiler alert: I don’t).

 The following review will be spoiler free.

 Starring: Demian Bichir, Taissa Farmiga, Jonas Bloquet, Ingrid Bisu, Charlotte Hope, Michael Smiley, and Bonnie Aarons as Valak the Demonic Nun.